Go to content

 Once everyone was satisfied with the paper wireframes, I made a clickable prototype using Sketch and Invision.

-Now, I drew new wireframes for large screens to take advantage of more screen real estate.
-However, I still drew them in grayscale without much visual flair to keep focus on content and functionality.
+Now, I drew wireframes for large screens to take advantage of more screen space.
+I still drew in grayscale to keep focus on content and interaction design.

 We used the prototype for usability tests with clients, presentations for stakeholders, and for explaining interaction design for the developers.

-While wireframing, I was also working on graphic design for the web portal.
+While wireframing, I was also working on graphic design.
 This was challenging since Feelgood only had guidelines for print design.

 Thankfully, I got to expand these guidelines by adding new colors for improving accessibility and a new typeface for rendering numbers better.